Key 2023 Trends and Tips for SME Success

 What are the trends to watch out for?

-The past few years have taken their toll.
+Workplaces in New Zealand are increasingly expected to support employee wellbeing.
 Businesses are now expected to take care of their employees’ physical and mental health.
-Make sure your business offers mental health support, and regularly checks in with employees – a healthy workplace goes a long way to improving mental health overall, and ultimately affect the bottom line.
+Make sure your business offers mental health support, and regularly checks in with employees, a healthy workplace goes a long way to improving mental health overall and ultimately affect the bottom line.

 We all want it to be over, but COVID looks like it’s here to stay.
 It’s in your best interest to have a good plan to accommodate absences when new COVID waves arrive, and to limit further spread where possible.